How Restaurant Reservation Software Can Help with Reopening

-Fortunately, restaurant reservation software can help to make that planning a whole lot easier – for both customers and guests.
 Reservation software not only gives you a way to control the flow of diners in and out of your restaurant, but it also provides an easy way to keep an eye on capacity – both of which are important in keeping staff and guests safe.

-In fact, restaurant reservations and the technology that supports them is so valuable that states such as Minnesota and Delaware have made reservations mandatory to reopening.
-Even in states and provinces where reservations are not required, public officials and organizations such as the National Restaurant Association recommend adopting a reservations-only model or call-ahead seating.
+In fact, restaurant reservations and the technology that supports it is so valuable that public officials and organizations such as the American Industrial Hygiene Association (AIHA) recommend adopting a reservations-only model or call-ahead seating.

 While restaurant reservation software is becoming essential to reopening, the technology is still new to many restaurateurs.
 In fact, TouchBistro’s 2020 State of Restaurants Report (based on a study conducted prior to the pandemic) revealed that while one-third of operators had plans to adopt restaurant reservation software in the future, 57% were still relying on phone calls and walk-ins to make bookings.
 That means a big shift has to happen soon.

 If you’re one of those restaurant owners who is new to restaurant reservation software, you’ve come to the right place.
-In this article, we’ll cover everything you need to know about reservation systems ahead of your restaurant reopening, including:
+In this article, we’ll cover everything you need to know about finding the right restaurant reservation system ahead of your restaurant reopening, including:

 Traditionally, accepting and managing restaurant reservations has been a pretty low-tech operation.
 Diners simply call up a restaurant to see if a table is available at a specific time and then their booking is recorded in a log book.

-Though simple, the old phone and log book method is not without its challenges.
+Though simple, the call ahead reservation model is not without its challenges.
 On the one hand, limiting reservations to phone calls means that diners can only reserve tables when someone is there to answer the phone.
-And even if a diner is able to get through, coordinating seating times and tables by hand becomes increasingly complex as more reservations pour in – something that can lead to errors and unhappy diners.
+And even if a diner is able to get through, coordinating seating times and tables manually becomes increasingly complex as more reservations pour in – something that can lead to errors and unhappy diners.

 These challenges are precisely why restaurant reservations software has become so popular.
-Unlike the call ahead model, reservation software allows customers to book tables online and helps restaurants manage these bookings.
+Unlike the call ahead model, reservation software allows customers to book tables online and helps restaurants manage those bookings in real time.
 Everything is done digitally so customers can change or cancel their reservations through the same online portal, and restaurants can send emails or SMS text messages to confirm bookings.
 In other words, you can manage every step of the reservation process, all in one place.

-While reservation software has always been beneficial for restaurants, it has become an especially powerful tool in the wake of COVID-19.
-Not only does reservation software help restaurants better manage the flow of diners, but it can also play a role in protecting public health.
+If you compare call ahead vs reservation platforms, it’s clear that going digital is the best choice for a post-vaccine world.
+Not only does restaurant reservation software help venues better manage the flow of diners, but it can also play a role in protecting public health.

-One of the biggest challenges that restaurants are facing is a lack of foot traffic caused by stay-at-home orders and dine-in restrictions have largely been lifted, many diners are still spending a lot of time at home.
+One of the biggest challenges that restaurants are facing is a lack of consistent foot traffic.
+Though stay-at-home orders and dine-in restrictions have largely been lifted, many diners are still spending a lot of time at home.
 And with fewer diners on the street, restaurants without an online presence have become largely invisible.